Palladium (Prague): History

 The site where Palladium stands was under control of the Army until being sold in the 1990s.
 Construction on Palladium was announced in June 2005, with a projected completion date of autumn 2007.
 The new design has retained the facade of the previous Josef Barracks building.
 During the construction process, a number of medieval ruins were found underneath the construction site in an archeological excavation.
 The remains were removed but not before they were recorded and photographed.

 The mall was opened by television personality Leoš Mareš in October 2007, becoming one of the biggest shopping centres in the Czech Republic.
 The mall closed for three days in February 2008 following a fire.
 Another fire, in August 2011, caused the evacuation of two floors of the mall, but it was smaller than the 2008 fire.
 Palladium was the only shopping mall in Prague to be open on Christmas Day 2007, and New Year's Day 2008.

 Palladium Praha, the company which operates the centre, announced losses of over 700 million CZK in 2008.
 The following year, losses were over 2 billion CZK.
 In 2010 however, the company recorded a profit of 155 million CZK.

+Security workers torturing people controversy

+In September 2025, Police of the Czech Republic published an appeal to the public to help them identify multiple victims, whose faces were severaly injured in the published stills from video recordings.
+The case was opened when a young foreign national got into a verbal dispute with workers in the food court.
+Palladium's security workers then dragged the man into the generally unaccassible evacuation staircase, pepper sprayed him, stripped him, severely whipped his back with his own belt and then robbed him before throwing him out onto the street.
+The perpetrators recorded the whole torture on their mobile phones.
+The victim reported the attack.
+Police investigation led to confiscation of a mobile phone of one of the security workers, uncovering multiple older videos of people being brutally assaulted by the Palladium's security within the fire evacuation staircase.
+The victims, some of whom were probably homeless, were brutally kicked, beaten by fists as well as by collapsible batons.
+Some of the videos showed victims also being cut by knives and scissors.
+Other videos showed the security members knocking out the victim's teeth with a collapsible baton, or forcing another victim to masturbate.
+A member of Palladium's security can be heard saying while torturing his victim: "See, another tooth fell out, you will have to clean this up."
+Three security workers were charged with multitude of crimes and may face up to eight years imprisonment if convicted.